emberjs/rfcs/text/0000-standardize-use-npm-yarn.md

 themselves while also having a standard command that everyone can run in any project and get an expected output, regardless of what's going on under the hood.
 We can include a link to "prior art" of showing `npm start` in CLI output.

-Consider cases where the author of an addon sets up yarn test to run with ember-exam.
+Consider cases where the author of an addon sets up `yarn test` to run with `ember-exam`.
 In such cases, one shouldn't be manually changing the default documentation for a script that already existed.

 In another case of using the `package.json` script for start/test, it allows teams to abstract details about their specific dev environment,